glacier-modding/glaciermodding.org/docs/modding/suitmodding/addingblobs.md

 >First up, let's try changing just the image in the menu with your custom image.
 These are called **"blobs"**

 :::note Documentation
-If you haven’t yet reviewed the SMF manifest and other resources in developer mode (the book icon in SMF), consider skimming these and returning here for context.
-Familiarizing yourself with these references can be helpful as you get hands-on with modding.
-I also made a little tutorial on adding parts with screenshots but it's very rough to read.
+If you haven’t reviewed SMF’s manifest resources (found under SMF’s developer mode book icon), consider skimming these.
+Familiarizing yourself can help when starting modding.
+I also made a little tutorial on adding parts with screenshots (but it's very rough to read).
 Use it in combination with the previous article.
 Here’s another excellent resource worth bookmarking for later:

 - [Hitman Resources Documentation](https://hitman-resources.netlify.app/documentation) - An advanced look at WOA’s engine systems.
 - [Adding Suit Parts guide](https://www.nexusmods.com/hitman3/articles/63) - A guide on adding parts with screenshots.